ocf/ocfweb/ocfweb/docs/docs/staff/backend/firewall.md

 We have a handy script which handles downloading a recent Java and starting the app, located `/opt/share/utils/sbin/firewall`.
 It should be sufficient to just launch this script.

+## Automatic config diffs

+IST has configured [rancid](http://www.shrubbery.net/rancid/) to both back up and send us email diffs of the firewall's config.